uvarc/rc-website/content/userinfo/howtos/rivanna/compiler-howto.md

 ```
 ./configure --help
 ```
 The default installation prefix is usually `/usr` or `/usr/local`.
-Rivanna users are not allowed to write to either of these directories, so an alternative must be provided.
+UVA HPC users are not allowed to write to either of these directories, so an alternative must be provided.
 Normally you should use a directory in your home directory.
 The minimum configure command would thus be
 ```
 ./configure --prefix=/home/yourid/your/directory/path
 ```